Bertil Ohlin: Biography

-Bertil Ohlin was raised in Klippan, Scania with seven siblings where his father Elis was a civil servant and bailiff.
-His mother Ingeborg influenced him with her left-liberal views on the society, with nordic partnership and Karl Staaff as her role model.
-Having received his B.A. from Lund University 1917 and his MSc. from Stockholm School of Economics in 1919.
-He obtained an M.A. from Harvard University in 1923 and his doctorate from Stockholm University in 1924.
-In 1925 he became a professor at the University of Copenhagen.
-In 1929 he debated with John Maynard Keynes, contradicting the latter's view on the consequences of the heavy war reparations payments imposed on Germany.
-(Keynes predicted a war caused by the burden of debt, Ohlin thought that Germany could afford the reparations.)
+Bertil Ohlin was raised in Klippan, Scania with seven siblings, where his father Elis was a civil servant and bailiff.
+His mother Ingeborg influenced him with her left-liberal views on the society, with Nordic partnership and Karl Staaff as her role model.
+He received his B.A. from Lund University 1917 at the age of 18 and his MSc. from Stockholm School of Economics in 1919.

+He obtained an M.A. from Harvard University in 1923 and his doctorate from Stockholm University a year after in 1924 at the age of 25.
+In 1925, he became a professor at the University of Copenhagen.
+In 1929, he debated with John Maynard Keynes and contradicted the latter's view on the consequences of the heavy war reparations payments imposed on Germany.
+(Keynes predicted a war caused by the burden of debt, but Ohlin thought that Germany could afford the reparations.)
 The debate was important in the modern theory of unilateral international payments.

-In 1930 Ohlin succeeded Eli Heckscher, his teacher, as a professor of economics, at the Stockholm School of Economics.
-In 1933 Ohlin published a work that made him world-renowned, Interregional and International Trade.
-In this Ohlin built an economic theory of international trade from earlier work by Heckscher and his own doctoral thesis.
-It is now known as the Heckscher–Ohlin model, one of the standard model economists use to debate trade theory.
+In 1930, Ohlin succeeded Eli Heckscher, his teacher, as a professor of economics, at the Stockholm School of Economics.

-The model was a break-through because it showed how comparative advantage might relate to general features of a country's capital and labor, and how these features might change through time.
-The model provided a basis for later work on the effects of protection on real wages, and has been fruitful in producing predictions and analysis; Ohlin himself used the model to derive the Heckscher–Ohlin theorem, that nations would specialize in industries most able to utilize their mix of national resources efficiently.
-Today, the theory has been largely disproved, yet it is still a useful framework by which to understand international trade.

 In 1937, Ohlin spent half a year at the University of California, Berkeley, as a visiting professor.

-Later, Ohlin and other members of the "Stockholm school" extended Knut Wicksell's economic analysis to produce a theory of the macroeconomy anticipating Keynesianism.
+He also worked as an outside expert for the Economic and Financial Organization of the League of Nations, together with Oskar Morgenstern and Jacques Rueff, supporting the EFO's work on economic depressions in the late 1930s.

 Ohlin was party leader of the liberal Liberal People's Party from 1944 to 1967, the main opposition party to the Social Democrat Governments of the era, and from 1944 to 1945 was Minister of Commerce and Industry in the wartime government.
 His daughter Anne Wibble, representing the same party, served as Minister for Finance from 1991 to 1994.

-In 2009, a street adjacent to the Stockholm School of Economics was named after Ohlin: "Bertil Ohlins Gata".